moonbuggy/docker-tinyfilemanager/README.md

 # Tiny File Manager
 [Tiny File Manager][TFM] in an Alpine Docker container with Nginx and PHP-FPM, for multiple architectures.

 ## Description
 The official Docker image uses PHP's built-in web server.
 Nginx should perform better in production environments.

 The container listens on two ports:
 *   `8080`  - the Tiny File Manager webUI
-*   `8081`  - web root set to file storage location, HTML and PHP served as plain text
+*   `8081`  - file storage location as web root, plain text HTML and PHP

 Basically, the webUI is accessible at `https://<host>:8080/` only, but files at `https://<host>:8080/files/*` are also accessible at `https://<host>:8081/*`.
 HTML and PHP files will be rendered if accessed via the former, but not by the latter.

 This provides an easy/lazy method for configuring the management webUI and files to be accessible on separate (sub)domains, via an appropriately configured downstream reverse proxy.
 As files are also accessible via the webUI's port in the normal way, doing anything at all with port `8081` is optional.

 For a more detailed description of Tiny File Manager and its configuration see the [source repo][TFM].

 ## Usage
 ```